SeqWare/seqware/seqware-distribution/docs/site/content/docs/8-query-engine.md

 For both the VM and a local development environment, continue here:

 There are a number of constants that may have to be set, particularly for a developer.
-These are currently in the <code>com.github.seqware.queryengine.Constants</code> file although they will eventually be moved to an external configuration file.
+These are currently in the <code>com.github.seqware.queryengine.Constants</code> file although can be overridden by ~/.seqware/settings.
 In particular, you should set your <code>NAMESPACE</code> to avoid collisions with other developers and if you wish for your distribution jar to be automatically copied to the cluster when launching MapReduce tasks, you will need to correct the <code>DEVELOPMENT_DEPENDENCY</code>.
 <p class="warning"><strong>Note:</strong>
 	   It is important that you check your <code>NAMESPACE</code>, <code>HBASE_REMOTE_TESTING</code>, and <code>HBASE_PROPERTIES</code> variables.
 They currently control the prefix for your tables, whether you connect to a local install of HBase, and which remote install of HBase you want to connect to respectively.
 These settings can also be controlled via the <code>~/.seqware/settings</code> settings file and in this case, the settings file will override the hard-coded variables.
 Instructions on how to create these key-values are available inside <code>com.github.seqware.queryengine.Constants</code>.
 </p>

+For this tutorial, use the following values in your ~/.seqware/settings

+	#
+	# SEQWARE QUERY ENGINE AND GENERAL HADOOP SETTINGS
+	#
+	HBASE.ZOOKEEPER.QUORUM=localhost
+	HBASE.ZOOKEEPER.PROPERTY.CLIENTPORT=2181
+	HBASE.MASTER=localhost:60000
+	MAPRED.JOB.TRACKER=localhost:8021
+	FS.DEFAULT.NAME=hdfs://localhost:8020
+	FS.DEFAULTFS=hdfs://localhost:8020
+	FS.HDFS.IMPL=org.apache.hadoop.hdfs.DistributedFileSystem

+	# SEQWARE QUERY ENGINE SETTINGS
+	QE_NAMESPACE=BATMAN
+	QE_DEVELOPMENT_DEPENDENCY=file:/home/seqware/Development/gitroot/seqware-github/seqware-distribution/target/seqware-distribution-0.13.6.5-qe-full.jar
+	QE_PERSIST=true
+	QE_HBASE_REMOTE_TESTING=false
+	QE_HBASE_PROPERTIES=LOCAL

 1. Refresh the code for the query engine by doing a <code>git fetch</code> and <code>git pull</code> in the seqware_github directory.
 On the VM, you may need to merge changes or simply discard changes with a command such as <code>git checkout seqware-queryengine/src/main/java/com/github/seqware/queryengine/Constants.java</code>
 2. If the [web interface](http://localhost:60010/master-status) for HBase stalls or is inactive, you may need to restart the HBase processes.
 This can be done by the following commands:
 	<pre title="Title of the snippet">
-	sudo bash
+	sudo - root (or sudo bash)
 	/etc/init.d/hbase-regionserver stop
 	/etc/init.d/hbase-master stop
-	/etc/init.d/hadoop-zookeeper-server stop
+	/etc/init.d/zookeeper-server stop
 	/etc/init.d/hbase-regionserver start
 	/etc/init.d/hbase-master start
 	/etc/init.d/zookeeper-server start